Nabie/object-oriented-programming-in-R/chapters/06_S4_classes.md

 ### Requiring methods

 The abstract class `Stack` we defined earlier didn't serve any purpose.
 It is an abstract class with no associated data or functions.
-All of the stack interface was implemented in `VectorStack` and we didn't gain anything from inheriting from `Stack`.
+All functions in the stack interface were implemented in `VectorStack`, and we didn't gain anything from inheriting from `Stack`.
 In S4, however, we can formalise interfaces such as stacks and ensure that implementations of an interface actually implements all the functions in the interface.

 It's not much.
-There is very little type checking in R and you won't get much assistance from S4 either, but there is a way of at least making the error messages more informative when you invoke a generic function that hasn't been implemented.
+There is very little type checking in R, and you won't get much assistance from S4 either, but there is a way of at least making the error messages more informative when you invoke a generic function that hasn't been implemented.

 Let's implement a non-functioning stack.
 We can make this class for the list-based stack.
-It inherits from `Stack` but it doesn't add any slots or any functionality.
+It inherits from `Stack`, but it doesn't add any slots or any functionality.

 ```{r, message=FALSE, warning=FALSE, results="hide"}
 ListStack <- setClass("ListStack", contains = "Stack")
 ```

-Even without an implementation we can create an object of type `ListStack`.
-The `Stack` class is abstract, because we didn't add any slots to it, but the `ListStack` is not interpreted as abstract, even though it doesn't add any slots either, because it `contains` a super-class.
+Even without an implementation, we can create an object of type `ListStack`.
+The `Stack` class is abstract because we didn't add any slots to it, but the `ListStack` is not interpreted as abstract, even though it doesn't add any slots either because it `contains` a superclass.
 If we call `pop` on a `ListStack`, however, we get an error, and rightly so.

 ```{r}
 stack <- ListStack()